PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 routes, and outer phase/progress boundaries before changing production.
 Continue with sequential `uv` validation and complete checkpoint commits and pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Next 47-result candidate audit (not yet characterized)

+The refreshed read-only inventory selects the first layout-pass-set-1 post-binary pair: the 13-stage layout/attention/quantized suffix followed immediately by safe-binary recovery.
+Both observations are unconditional inside the existing `optimize_layout_transpose_chains` guard, are not consumed, and share the exact session `ModelIRPassContext`.
+There is no intervening phase, progress update, branch, or other mutation.

+The suffix receives the existing callback-bearing `LayoutAttentionQuantizedSuffixContext` and the normalized `enable_duplicate_transpose_fanout_optimizations` policy.
+Its embedded pass context is identical to `quantized_recovery_context`, which the current safe-binary wrapper uses.
+The recorded `cleanup.layout_pass_set_1.post_binary_affine_chain_fold` phase is the direct predecessor, and recorded `cleanup.layout_pass_set_1.dequant_mean_quantize` is the direct successor.

+A safe dedicated owner can therefore accept the existing suffix context and `include_duplicate_transpose` option, call `run_layout_attention_quantized_suffix(context, include_duplicate_transpose=include_duplicate_transpose)` first, call `run_safe_binary_recovery(context.pass_context)` second, and return both raw tuples unchanged.
+Retain both lowerer wrappers and all independent suffix and safe-binary routes.
+In particular, do not include the later final suffix and safe-binary calls: a transpose-unary/fan-out stage lies between them, so they are a different semantic boundary.

+Before production changes, add strict characterization for the guard, option, embedded pass-context and three callback identities, complete nested schemas, raw-result identity requirement, phase neighbors, observation-only status, and independent routes.
+The expected inventory reduction after a correct implementation is 47 to 46.
+No production or test change was made during this audit.